Basspistol/basspistol.com/_drafts/2020-11-29-we-are-now-open-for-bitcoin-donnations.md

 ---
-title: We are now open for bitcoin donnations!
+title: Yeah we take bitcoins
 description: >-
   &quot;We can’t imagine to enter the Information Age without changing the fundamental and most used communication tool: Money&quot; – Bernard Lietaer